gloridifice/baleine-engine/README.md

 ## Build & Run

 This project uses a rust project for automatically task and dependencies management for C++ project.

 1. [Install Rust](https://www.rust-lang.org/tools/install) & [Install CMake](https://cmake.org/download/) & [Install Vulkan SDK](https://vulkan.lunarg.com/);
-2. Clone this repository, then run `cargo run` in terminal.
-It will download third party libs and generate CMakeLists in `engine/third_party/auto/` folder;
+2. Clone this repository, then run `cargo run -- setup` in terminal.
+It will download third party libs and generate CMakeLists in `engine/third_party/auto/` folder, and build cmake project under `engine/build/` folder;
-3. Then just open the `engine/` folder by your IDE and run the cmake project.
+3. Then just open this project's folder by your IDE (clangd is prefered).

+## Build argument

+You can see arguments' description by run `cargo run -- -h`.

 ## Dependencies